drowe67/freedv-gui/USER_MANUAL.md

 ## Sound Card Levels

-Sound card levels are generally adjusted in the computers Control Panel or Settings, or in some cases via controls on your rig interface hardware or menus on your radio.
+Sound card levels are generally adjusted in the computer's Control Panel or Settings, or in some cases via controls on your rig interface hardware or menus on your radio.